ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `BL30`: Path to BL3-0 image in the host file system.
 This image is optional.
-    If a BL3-0 image is present then this option must be passed for the `fip` target
+    If a BL3-0 image is present then this option must be passed for the `fip` target.

 *   `BL33`: Path to BL33 image in the host file system.
-This is mandatory for `fip` target
+This is mandatory for `fip` target.

-*   `CROSS_COMPILE`: Prefix to tool chain binaries.
-Please refer to examples in this document for usage
+*   `CROSS_COMPILE`: Prefix to toolchain binaries.
+Please refer to examples in this document for usage.

 *   `DEBUG`: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
-0 is the default
+0 is the default.

 *   `LOG_LEVEL`: Chooses the log level, which controls the amount of console log output compiled into the build.
 This should be one of the following: